noizu-labs/que/README.md

     Que.add(App.Workers.ImageConverter)
     ```

+## Dirty Operations
+  Bypass Memento (Temporary will make configurable) to allow dirty read/writes due to performance bottlenecks
+  under high throughput and cyclic errors under load when handling shard workers.

+## Distributed System Tweaks
-- Schema and queries have been modified to include the host node
+  Schema and queries have been modified to include the host node
   this allows you to host persistent queues on multiple servers with
   out the tasks being duplicated on across nodes after restart.
   Calls have been added to specify host queue.